bnm3k/mem/README.md

 This seemingly simple snippet takes advantage of both temporal and spatial locality.
-The 2-D array consists of `M` rows each containing `N` columns (i.e. N ints).
+The 2-D array consists of `M` rows each containing `N` columns (i.e. N doubles).
 In C, such arrays are laid out in memory in a [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).
 Therefore, when summing up the elements in the above snippet, the inner-loop iterates through the first row, then the second row and so forth [1].
 The local